getAlby/lightning-browser-extension/README.md

 WebLN is a library and set of specifications for lightning apps and client providers to facilitate communication between apps and users' lightning nodes in a secure way.
 It provides a programmatic, permissioned interface for letting applications ask users to send payments, generate invoices to receive payments, and much more.
 This [documentation](https://webln.dev/#/) covers how to use WebLN in your Lightning-driven applications.

+#### Is there a bounty program and can I contribute?

+Yes.
+Thanks to generous donors, Alby is able to offer several bounties.
+You can find them on our [Wiki page](https://github.com/getAlby/lightning-browser-extension/wiki/Bounties).
+If you want to support Alby's bounty program or bump a feature on the roadmap, please donate [here](https://getalby.com/bounties).
+We would appreciate your contribution a lot! 🙏

 ### Thanks

 Based on the web extension starter kit: [/abhijithvijayan/web-extension-starter](https://github.com/abhijithvijayan/web-extension-starter")